-The Multi Modal Transportation Safety Program was approved at the December 10, 2020 Council Meeting.
+City Council adopted the Multi Modal Transportation Safety Program (MMTSP) at the December 10, 2020 Council Meeting.
 The Adopted Program Guide can be viewedhere.

 The General Services Department (GSD) regularly receives requests for new signs, striping, crosswalks, speed humps, traffic calming, and traffic enforcement.
-The Multi-Modal Transportation Safety Program (MMTSP) will replace the 2001 Neighborhood Traffic Management Program (NTMP) accompanied by a tool to prioritize requests and ensure the items and locations most important to the community are evaluated and prioritized for implementation.
+The MMTSP replaced the 2001 Neighborhood Traffic Management Program (NTMP) accompanied by a tool to prioritize requests and ensure the items and locations most important to the community are evaluated and prioritized for implementation.

 The majority of these requests are in response to resident concerns of vehicle speeds and right-of-way violations on residential roadways.
 MMTSP has developed guidelines and procedures to initiate and evaluate requests.
-In addition, the MMTSP will:
+In addition, the MMTSP:

 Overview of the Program:

 The City of Citrus Heights is working to make roads in our community safer for everyone who uses them, with the goal of making sure our neighborhoods are safe places to walk, drive, bike and roll.
-The MMTSP will update and improve the way the city addresses traffic and safety concerns raised by residents.
-This program will:
+The MMTSP guides the way the city addresses traffic and safety concerns raised by residents.
+This program includes:

-Package the above features into a “tool” that allows the city to quickly respond to citizen requests and track the status of requests anywhere in the process
+An interactive process that allows the city to quickly respond to citizen requests and track the status of requests on a quarterly basis

-Give Citrus Heights residents tools to promote safety in their neighborhoods
+Provides Citrus Heights residents with tools to promote safety in their neighborhoods